JScott/configs/sublime unity/README.txt

+Edit: you can do this all internally within Unity now. or maybe you always could

+Edit -> Preferences...

+External Tools tab

+Set External Script Editor to your Sublime Text executable

+Set External Script Editor Args to `"$(File)":$(Line)`

+===

 Just some quick changes by Jacob Pennock to change the default editor to Sublime Text 2 (64-bit on Windows).
 Original readme below